Structure of Prokaryotic Cells (AQA A Level Biology): Revision Note

 • A cytoplasm that lacks membrane-bound organelles

-• No nucleus (instead they have a single circular DNA molecule that is free in the cytoplasm and is not associated with proteins)
+• No nucleus (instead, they have a single circular DNA molecule that is free in the cytoplasm and is not associated with proteins)

 • A cell wall that contains murein (a glycoprotein)

-Additional structures unique to prokaryotic cells
+Additional structures in prokaryotic cells

 Cell Components- Prokaryotic cell, downloadable AS & A Level Biology revision notes